 - Raise awareness about matched giving.

-- Collect donor employer details when appropriate.
+- Collect donor employer details.

 - Strive for easy accessibility.